 The world runs on technology.
-By learning how to develop software, you are entering a field with endless opportunities – from software for businesses or research, to apps and a demanding job market.
+By learning how computing devices work, how to reason about algorithms and how to develop software, you are entering a field with endless opportunities – from software for businesses or research, to apps and a demanding job market.

 Employment: The job market is so strong in this field that most graduates go straight into employment.
 Employers include Lowes Hardware, CGI (Lebanon, V.A.), Duke Energy, Microsoft, Google, Amazon, ECR Software, Sunrise Technologies, and INMAR.

-Graduate schools: Students who do choose to pursue graduate studies have stayed at Appalachian State University or gone to North Carolina State University, University of North Carolina-Charlotte, Clemson University, Duke University, or University of North Carolina-Chapel Hill.
+Graduate schools: Students who do choose to pursue graduate studies have stayed at Appalachian State University or attended other top programs including those at North Carolina State University, University of North Carolina-Charlotte, Clemson University, Duke University or University of North Carolina-Chapel Hill.